 Introduction.
-Most of the appropriations for HUD address the housing problems faced by households with very-low incomes, or other special housing needs.
-Programs of rental assistance for the poor, elderly or handicapped, housing assistance for those with AIDS, varying types of shelter for those who are homeless - all deal with the issue of the availability of affordable rental housing.
+Most of the appropriations for HUD address the housing problems faced by households with very-low incomes or other special housing needs.
+Programs of rental assistance for the poor, elderly or handicapped, housing assistance for persons with AIDS, varying types of shelter for those who are homeless - all deal with the issue of the availability of affordable rental housing.
 The two large HUD block grant programs also help communities finance various efforts to address these housing issues.

-While funding for these programs has increased in recent years, evidence suggests that the problem of the availability of affordable housing is also increasing.
-In addition, recent evaluations of HUD's management and accounting systems have suggested that the Department could do a better job of administering housing programs, and congressional appropriators will continue to monitor the performance of HUD's major housing programs.
+While funding for these programs has increased in recent years, evidence suggests that the problem of the availability of affordable housing is nevertheless increasing even faster.
+Adding to the difficulty of addressing this issue are evaluations of HUD's management and accounting systems finding that the Department could do a better job of administering housing programs.
+Congressional appropriators will continue to monitor the performance of HUD's major housing programs.